-Last week we discussed the more traditional types of marriage records.
-When found, we can do the genealogy happy dance.
-(Think Snoopy doing his dance!
+In the recent post, How To Confidently Find Your Ancestor’s Marriage Records – Part 1 , we discussed the more traditional types of marriage records created by our ancestors.
+When these records are found, we can do the genealogy happy dance.
+(It looks like Snoopy doing his dance!
 Just try not to embarrass your kids.)

-What about the times when a formal marriage record does not exist for your ancestor?
+What about the times when an ancestor’s formal marriage record cannot be found?

 All is not lost!
-A number of alternate sources are available to find your ancestor’s spouse and/or marriage date.
+A number of alternate marriage resources are available to find your ancestor’s spouse and/or marriage date.
 Sometimes, the date is not specifically stated and you will need to infer a date from a record.

 The 1850-1880 census records will indicate if a marriage occurred within the past year.